Sourdough English Muffins

 Ingredients

-• 1 cup active sourdough starter (100% hydration, fed and bubbly) 240g
+• 1 c.
+(240 g) sourdough starter active starter – 100% hydration, fed and bubbly

-• 2 tbsp salted butter, melted 28g
+• 2 tbsp.
+(28 g) salted butter, melted melted

-• 1 tbsp granulated sugar
+• 1 tbsp.
+(12 g) granulated sugar

-• 1 tsp fine sea salt
+• 1 tsp. salt

-• Cornmeal or semolina (for dusting)
+• Cornmeal or semolina for dusting

 Instructions

 • Mix the Dough: In a large bowl, combine active sourdough starter, lukewarm whole milk, melted butter, and sugar.
 Stir until blended.
 Add all-purpose flour and salt.
-If you prefer less tangy English muffins, you can add your baking soda now.
 Mix with a spatula or dough whisk until a shaggy, slightly sticky dough forms.
-Cover with a damp cloth and let ferment at room temperature (70-75°F/21-24°C) for 8-12 hours, until doubled and bubbly.

 • Optional Refrigeration: If you need to delay shaping (as I often do), cover the dough tightly and refrigerate for up to 24 hours.
 This keeps the flavor mild and the dough workable.

-• Shape the Muffins: After fermentation (and refrigeration, if used), sprinkle with baking soda (if you didn't already adding during mixing) over the dough and gently fold it in for 30 seconds.
-On a lightly floured surface, pat or roll the dough to a scant 1/2 inch thick.
+• Shape the Muffins: After fermentation (and refrigeration, if used), sprinkle with baking soda over the dough and gently fold it in for 30 seconds.
+On a lightly floured surface, pat or roll the dough to a scant ½ inch thick.
 Cut out rounds with a 3-inch cutter and place on a baking sheet dusted with cornmeal.
-Gather scraps, reroll and cut to yield 12 muffins.
-Sprinkle tops with cornmeal, cover loosely, and let rest for 45 minutes until slightly puffy.
+Gather scraps, re-roll and cut to yield 12 muffins.

 • Serve: Split muffins with a fork and toast lightly.
 Enjoy as breakfast sandwiches or with butter and jam.